Whimsy Stick

 5-6 min

 This is the first session that looks like a real flirt pole session.
 Now move the lure in unpredictable patterns along the ground: straight runs, gentle arcs, occasional pauses.
 Catches every 20 to 30 seconds.
-So the dog is now learning what a chase looks like with you running the pole.
+The dog is now learning what a chase looks like with you running the pole.

 What success looks like